 He basically sounded like Jim Dolan, only without the prepared script.

-.
+But Cuban's deep roster looked very different than the Knicks' current lineup.
 There was but one bright spot: Curry appeared OK, despite escalating back pain.
 The Knicks' bulky pivotman finished with 22 points and 12rebounds, looking more energetic than usual.
 He blew eight of 12 free throws, or he might have fared even better.

 The Knicks have proved to be extremely resilient this season, rebounding from their slow start and then a series of injuries.
 When David Lee and Jamal Crawford both went down with stress injuries, the roster bent but did not break.